NAIF’s Information Publication Scheme (IPS) Plan shows:

 NAIF’s approach to developing its IPS contribution is:

-- NAIF’s Board Secretary is responsible for leading its work on the NAIF’s compliance with the IPS.
+- NAIF’s Chief of Staff is responsible for leading its work on the NAIF’s compliance with the IPS.

 - NAIF has developed an IPS information register required to be published under the IPS and a ‘disclosure log’ of information released in response to FOI requests.